AI Trail Analysis

 Best times to hike⌄

-Early morning or late afternoon offers cooler temperatures and potentially fewer crowds, especially for sunrise/sunset views.
-Spring and fall provide ideal hiking weather with vibrant foliage in autumn and blooming flora in spring.
-Avoid mid-day summer due to heat and potential humidity, and winter if snow and ice make the rocky terrain treacherous.
+Spring and Fall offer pleasant temperatures and vibrant foliage, especially for views.
+Early morning or late afternoon can provide softer light for photography and potentially fewer crowds.
+Avoid mid-day in summer due to heat and insects, and winter if snow and ice make the rocky terrain treacherous.

 Wildlife & plants⌄